 - You can change security keys at any point in time to invalidate all existing cookies.
 If you do this, all users will need to login again.

 Did you enjoy this tutorial?
-If so, please take a moment to share this tutorial using the social links below.
+Please feel free to share this post using the social links below.